List of all U-boats

 16 Mar 1943

-While U-757 was returning to base with injured crew in the company of U-359, the boats were attacked by an unidentified B-24 Liberator bomber west of the Bay of Biscay.
-Despite U-757 being seriously damaged from a previous attack, the boats drove the attacker off.
+While U-757 was returning to base with injured crew in company with U-359 they were attacked by an unidentified Liberator bomber west of the Bay of Biscay.
+Despite U-757 being seriously damaged from the battle around convoy HX-228, the boats drove the attacker off.
 U-757 did not sail again for months.
 (Sources: Blair, vol 2, page 255)

 14 Jul 1943

-11.15 hrs, WNW of Lisbon: U-757 was attacked by an American B-24 Liberator (2nd A/S Sqdn USAAF, pilot 1Lt J.M.
-Pennoyer).
+At 1115hrs the U-boat was attacked by an American Liberator (2nd A/S Sqdn USAAF, pilot 1Lt J.M.
+Pennoyer) west-northwest of Lisbon.
 The aircraft was hit by flak during the first attack run and only dropped one depth charge, which failed to detonate.
-After diving U-757 was slightly damaged by six more depth charges that the Liberator dropped in the boats wash.
-The Liberator was hit in the fuselage and one engine, and lost hydraulic power, meaning the undercarriage had to be lowered manually to land on returning to base at Agadir, French Morocco.
+After diving, U-757 was slightly damaged by six more depth charges that the Liberator dropped in the boats wash.
+The Liberator was hit in the fuselage and one engine and lost hydraulic power, which meant the undercarriage had to be lowered manually before landing at base at Agadir, French Morocco.
 (Sources: Franks/Zimmerman)

 Men lost from U-boats